SESYNC-ci/sesync-ci.github.io/_posts/2018-09-08-raster-change-analysis.md

 This blog provides a simple example of change detection analysis using remotely sensed images from two dates.
-To measure change, we will use a vegetation index (NDVI) to examine how the vegetation and surface was affected by the hurricane.I use two images from the MODIS Terra Sensor (MOD09) to examine if the impact of Hurricane Rita is visible on the ground.
-Hurricane Rita was a category 3 hurricane that made landfall on September 24, 2005 in the southwest Louisiana coast.
+To measure change, we will use a vegetation index (NDVI) to examine how the vegetation and surface was affected by the hurricane.
+I use two images from the MODIS Terra Sensor (MOD09) to examine if the impact of Hurricane Rita is visible on the ground.
+Hurricane Rita was a category 3 hurricane that made landfall on September 24, 2005 in the southwest of Louisiana.
 The hurricane generated a surge of more than 4 meters than resulted in flooding and in several areas along the coast.